traefik/traefik/docs/content/routing/routers/index.md

 !!! important "ALPN ACME-TLS/1"

-    The `ALPN` matcher cannot be used to match the ACME-TLS/1 protocol.
+    It would be a security issue to let a user-defined router catch the response to an ACME TLS challenge previously initiated by Traefik.
-    It is not allowed to guarantee that the ACME TLS challenges initiated by Traefik could not be intercepted.
+    For this reason, the `ALPN` matcher is not allowed to match the `ACME-TLS/1` protocol, and Traefik returns an error if this is attempted.

 ### Priority